-- lock or unlock the doors without using a key. - recall memory seat/power mirrors positions (if equipped).
+- lock or unlock the doors without using a key. - recall memory seat, power mirrors, and adjustable pedals (if equipped).

 The keypad can be operated with the factory set 5-digit entry code; this code is located on the owner's wallet card in the glove box and is available from your authorized dealer.
 You can also create up to three of your own 5-digit personal entry codes.